Save scheduled tasks locally, so your robot can update them just like it does skills

 1. Local copy rule: “Local copies of all scheduled task prompts are in Scheduled Tasks/.
 When updating a scheduled task via the MCP, always update the local copy too.
 When renaming files, check this folder for stale references.”

-• When editing a skill: Check Scheduled Tasks/ for any tasks that reference that skill.
-The task summary may need updating if the skill’s scope changed.
+• When editing a skill: No need to push anything — the next scheduled run picks up the change automatically.
+Check Scheduled Tasks/ for any local-copy summaries that need updating if the skill’s scope changed.

 • When editing a task: If you’re adding procedure logic, stop — put it in the skill file instead.
-The task should only change if the schedule, setup, or summary changes.
+The server-side prompt should only change if the schedule, setup, or thin-wrapper text changes.

-• When renaming or restructuring a skill: Check both Scheduled Tasks/ and the skill index for stale references.
+• When renaming or restructuring a skill: Check Scheduled Tasks/, the skill index, and any server-side task prompts that reference the skill path.

 • Exception: Very simple tasks that don’t have a corresponding skill can keep their logic inline.